hlntzg/Inception/README.md

 - Build and start all containers in the background

 ### 2. Access the Services
 Open the browser and go to: `https://hutzig.42.fr`.
-WordPress can be accessed at: `https://hutzig.42.fr/wp-hutzig.php`

 ### 3. Monitor and Control
 - Check container status: `make ps`.